 Steps to Becoming an Accountant in New Mexico

-With traditional bachelor’s programs only including about 120 semester hours of college credit, online master’s degrees in accounting provide a path to earning the 30 additional semester hours required for CPA licensure.
-Once certified, CPAs go on to establish independent practices, work for existing accounting firms, or pursue work as auditors and managerial accountants for private sector corporations.
+With traditional bachelor’s programs including only about 120 semester hours of college credit, online master’s degrees in accounting provide a clear path to earning the 30 additional semester hours required for CPA licensure.
+Once certified, CPAs go on to establish independent practices, work for existing accounting firms, and pursue work as auditors and managerial accountants for private sector corporations.

 According to the New Mexico Workforce Investment Board, most of the jobs in the state are within the government sector and in the service-providing industries.
-As the state houses two national defense laboratories (Los Alamos National Laboratory and Sandia National Laboratory) as well as three Air Force bases (Kirkland Air Force Base, Holloman Air Force Base, and Cannon Air Force Base), it makes sense that many in the state—accountants included.
+The state houses two national defense laboratories (Los Alamos National Laboratory and Sandia National Laboratory) and three Air Force bases (Kirkland Air Force Base, Holloman Air Force Base, and Cannon Air Force Base), all of which are major employers of many in the state—accountants included.

 New Mexico Accountants: Salary and Employment Facts

 In 2018, New Mexico posted the largest job growth rate in 12 years according to the Albuquerque Journal, adding more than 20,000 positions year over year from 2017.
-That expansion is also helping to drive strong growth in the field of accounting, as corporations compete for the most skilled internal auditors, financial controllers, and other related positions.
+That expansion is also helping to drive strong growth in the field of accounting as corporations compete for the most skilled internal auditors, financial controllers, and other related positions.

 Salaries for Accountants in New Mexico Working in Different Specialized Roles

 The BLS also provides a deeper dive into what accountants and auditors are earning in New Mexico, as of May 2020, according to experience level, role, job title, and more.
 Note that the following base salaries do not include salary incentives, such as bonuses and stock options, which can significantly boost an accountant’s salary, particularly among those in leadership and executive positions.